halcyonseeker/leibowitz/lib/thumbnailer/README.md

 should in theory work for all files with `video/*` or `image/*` mime types, as well as `audio/*` files with embedded cover art.
 The only audio format I've found so far that don't work are flacs with ffmpeg 6.1.1.
-It also works for pdf, postscript, and a handful of Microsoft office formats — these require that you have LibreOffice installed as ImageMagick calls it under the hood to convert them to pdf.
+It also works for pdf, postscript, epub, and a handful of Microsoft office formats — these require that you have LibreOffice installed as ImageMagick calls it under the hood to convert them to pdf.

 In order to use it, install ffmpeg, ImageMagick (for best results make sure the former has been compiled with support for patent-encumbered